LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/project-translated.rst

    `Debugging Project 3 <https://repl.it/@launchcode/LCHS-Debugging-Project-3>`__

-#. *Arrr!*  Now find and fix the runtime error in a longer code block.
+#.
+Now find and fix the runtime error in a longer code block.

    ::